oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 This project aims to write frontend tests to fully cover each directive/component.
 Note that “directives” and “components” serve the same role (“directive” is the AngularJS term while “component” is the Angular term).
 When you begin, some directives/components may have tests that incompletely cover them, while others may have no tests at all.
 A 2020 GSoC student began work on this, and their [blog post](https://mari-zangue.medium.com/my-journey-through-gsoc20-with-oppia-9eb6b27e7a02) may be a helpful reference.
 You should also reference our [wiki page](https://github.com/oppia/oppia/wiki/Frontend-unit-tests-guide).
 It outlines best practices and standard guidelines you should follow.

-The project will involve writing tests for many (around 80) directives/components.
+The project will involve writing tests for many (35) directives/components.
 The proposals must contain a concrete plan (preferably as a table) that specifies when each file will be fully covered by tests.

 **Potential Mentors:** @kevintab95, @aks681, @iamprayush

-**Difficulty:** Intermediate

 **Consider taking up this project if you:**